Daniellem97/intermediate-repo/README.md

 - Setting environment variables for the worker pool ID to be used in other stacks to utilize the private worker pool.
 - Setting environment variables for the private key and worker pool config.

-**Note:** We are using a runtime config file with the stack default AWS region set to `eu-west-1`, which will apply to all stacks.

 </details>

 ## Step 3: Create API Key and Configure Private Worker Stack